canalplus/rx-player/doc/api/Basic_Methods/reload.md

 - _keySystems_ (`Array.<Object> | undefined`): If set, a new configuration will be set on this reloaded content regarding its decryption.

-  The value of this property follows the exact same structure than for the original `loadVideo` call, it is described in the
+  The value of this property follows the exact same structure as for the original `loadVideo` call, it is described in the
   [decryption options documentation page](../Decryption_Options.md).